-As a labour intensive company, it is important to have a good communication system between the workforce and the management.
-Implementation of policies relating to labour management through joint committees between workers and managers has helped Crescent Steel to achieve its targets in the past and will also help us in the future.
-Devoted towards teamwork, the management goes beyond normal circumstances to facilitate its workers.
+Implementation of policies relating to labor management, developed through joint committees between workers and managers has helped Crescent Steel to achieve its targets in the past and will also help us in the future.
+The joint committee through mutual consent helps in achieving resolution to labor problems and ensures that workers are facilitated as per their job requirements.

-The joint committee discusses labour problems, how they can be eliminated and ensures that workers are facilitated as per their job requirements.
-The company provides transportation, food and housing facilities (wherever applicable) to its workers so that a gap is not created between the workforce and management.
 Moreover, workers are encouraged to report to their respective supervisors/managers for any grievances or concerns relating to their health and safety and the workplace.